Service update: Full Service available

 For further information of fraud types, please see our series of short videos here

-25/11 - Making International Payments? - When making International Payments, please ensure that all mandatory information is included in the payment instruction.
-Failure to do so may result in your payment being rejected.
+14/04 - Making International Payments? - When making International Payments, please ensure that all mandatory information is included in the payment instruction.
+In particular, when submitting an International Payment you must always provide a SWIFT ID or National Clearing Code to avoid your payment being delayed or returned.
 Please refer to the currency/country guides on the International Payment help site for formatting instructions as well as important news updates including:

 Important - If you choose to login to BIB using Internet Explorer, we recommend you add the BIB logon page to your list of trusted sites to ensure a successful logon.